 50% of GCSE

-Students will receive homework twice a fortnight.
+Students will receive homework once a week.
 This can last up to an hour.
-The aim of homework at GCSE is to develop confidence with the concepts and studies taught and discussed in lessons.
-Due to the considerable amount of new terminology involved in Sociology, students will be expected to keep up-to-date a key terms diary.
+The aim of homework at GCSE is to develop confidence with the concepts and studies taught and discussed in lessons, it will also give students an opportunity to apply sociological theory to the current affairs they see every day.

 How parents can help